ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: When only looking at large foundation models, yes.
 But there are also specific-purpose models that are not designed for generating content.
 Those would fall into the AI training category.
 For example models for medical applications.
 Having two separate AI training categories allows declaring party to say yes to such applications while saying no to GenAI, or say no to both.
 The GenAI category is where most of the concerns/desire to make declarations lie.

-Chair: we should add examples maybe to better deliniate the definition?
+Chair: we should add examples maybe to better delineate the definition?

 Member: supplemental material as they would very quickly become outdated.